Owned and Operated by Tony DiGiulian

 16 January 2014 - New FaceHard 7.0 programs added.

 28 December 2013 - Raided the Imperial War Museum for photographs and updated the datapages associated with many of them.
-This link, link and link will find them for you.
+This link, link and link will find most of them for you.

 08 April 2013 - Added data, photographs and sketches to many French weapons - 203 mm Model 1924, 155 mm Model 1920, 152 mm Model 1930, 138 mm Model 1923, 138 mm Model 1927, 127 mm Model 1948, 100 mm Model 1925, 100 mm 1930, 90 mm Model 1926, 57 mm Model 1951, 37 mm Model 1933 and a German weapon in French service 10.5 cm SK/C33.